Samsung/tizen-docs/docs/application/vstools/index.md

 - [Certificate Manager](tools/certificate-manager.md)

   The Certificate Manager is used to create a certificate profile and register author and distributor certificates.
-Before installing your application on a device or submitting it to the Tizen Store, you must sign it with a certificate profile while packaging your application.
+Before installing your application on a device or submitting it to Tizen Store, you must sign it with a certificate profile while packaging your application.

 - [Emulator Manager](tools/emulator-manager.md)